dimagi/commcare-hq/custom/icds_reports/README.md

 - Don't look up other documents in a UCR
 - Only collect raw data in the UCR.
 Use as few expressions in the UCR as possible.
 - Keep the same names as the app as far as possible into the aggregation.
-It's very confusing when sex changes to gender...
+  It's very confusing when properties change between tables such as sex changing to gender.
 - Prefer small_integer when possible and always use small_boolean instead of boolean
 - When recording a property that can have multiple results, prefer an enumeration (using switch) instead of storing the raw value